Game Axe: Design

-The Game Axe is an unofficial hand-held version of the Famicom released in 1998 (or 1999).
 The design of the Game Axe was horizontal and similar in appearance to Sega's Game Gear.
-It had a 3.5-inch (FC-812) or 4-inch (FC-816/FC-868) colour LCD screen, two controller ports at the base, an AC jack, and an RCA jack, allowing the Game Axe to essentially replace the Famicom or NES by plugging it into a television.
+It had a 3.5-inch (model FC-812) or 4-inch (models FC-816/FC-868) colour LCD screen, two controller ports at the base, an AC jack, and an RCA jack, allowing the Game Axe to be plugged to a television and essentially replace a Famicom.

+Technical specifications

+These are the basic technical specifications for the Game Axe: